dex4er/webdriverio-todomvc-angularjs/readme.md

 ```
 $ npm install
 $ http-server
+$ selenium-standalone install # for firefox and chrome
 $ selenium-standalone start # for firefox and chrome
 $ phantomjs --webdriver=4444 # for phantomjs
 $ wdio